SecurityHandbook/handbook/en/lnx/lnx_adv.md

 For ASLR to work properly, all running processes need to be compiled as **PIE**.
 The combination then forms a rather solid mitigation – that is on the *64-bit* architecture anyway.
 Canaries are not so great, their potential absence can be forgiven.

 *Arch Linux*'s packages contain mentioned mitigations.
 Same applies to e.g. *Fedora*, however the situation may be different with other distributions.
-Packages missing the mentioned mitigations require manual compilation.
+Packages lacking the mentioned mitigations require manual compilation.

 > Audit of running processes